Vietnam, Cambodia & Thailand — 2025

 Breakfast, Lunch, Dinner

-A morning flight takes you to Thailand's capital city of Bangkok for a three-night stay at Rosewood Bangkok; arrive in time for lunch at the hotel.
-The remainder of the day is free to explore as you please.
+A morning flight takes you to Thailand's capital city of Bangkok for a three-night stay at Rosewood Bangkok; arrive in time for lunch.
+Late afternoon, return by Sky Train to your hotel.

 Rosewood Bangkok